A performance characterization of quantum generative models: Numerical Results

 For the 2D and 3D data sets, the PIT normalization outperformed the min-max normalization for the discrete architecture.
 In particular, there is a clear advantage in using a discrete-type architecture with the copula circuit for 2D the X and O data sets and for X 3D.
 We believe this is because the PIT simplifies the correlations of the data sets, and the fact that the quantum architecture enforces a copula-type data structure, as described in the appendix, Sec.~\ref{appendix:quantum_copula_proof}.
 Specifically, we see that the standard discrete architecture struggles with the X data set for both 2D and 3D.
 This could be because this data set has naturally uniform marginals, which the standard circuit is not equipped to handle natively, and thus must learn.
 The O 2D data set also seems to present some complications for the discrete standard architecture and the continuous one.
 Conversely, the performance difference between PIT and min-max normalization for the MG and Stocks data is smaller.
 We suggest that this is because these data sets both share Gaussian properties, as shown in Fig.~\ref{fig:data_visulaization_2d}, and hence and simple correlations, so simplifying them further with a PIT normalization only makes a marginal difference.

-For the continuous architecture, min-max and PIT performed similarly, except for the 2D O data set where PIT was better, and for the 3D mixed Gaussian where the min-max was better.
+For the continuous architecture, min-max and PIT performed similarly, except for the 2D O and X data sets where PIT was better, and for the 3D mixed Gaussian where the min-max was better.
 We suggest that may be true because the same quantum circuit structure is used for both types of normalization.

 The parameter scaling for the PIT data with the discrete copula circuit is favorable.
 For 2D data, even for a low number of parameters (only 1 circuit block), the results are already good across all data sets.
 For both 2D and 3D data, we do not see a significant improvement in the minimum value of KL found as the additional blocks are added.
 This indicates that learning copula data is more accessible than learning the full joint probability distribution, as done for the min-max normalization case.